openenergymonitor/emonTxFirmware/emonTxShield/readme.md

 * [07 - Transmitting Data](https://github.com/openenergymonitor/emonTxFirmware/tree/master/emonTxV2/Guide/g_TransmittingData/g_TransmittingData.ino)
 * [08 - Watchdog](https://github.com/openenergymonitor/emonTxFirmware/tree/master/emonTxV2/Guide/h_watchdog/h_watchdog.ino)

-## Full emonTx V2 Firmware's
-* **Shield_CT1234** - RFM12B - Apparent Power Example - Use this example if only using CT sensors.
-Monitors AC current using one CT sensor and transmit data via wireless using RFM12B to emonBase.

-* **Shield_CT1234_Voltage** - RFM12B - Real Power - Use this example if using an AC-AC adapter with as well as CT sensors.
-AC-AC plug-in adapter to monitors AC RMS voltage and give real power and current direction readings transmit data via wireless using RFM12B to emonBase

-* **Shield_CT1234_Voltage_NanodeRF** - NO RF - Real Power - Use this example if using an AC-AC adapter with as well as CT sensors.
-AC-AC plug-in adapter to monitors AC RMS voltage and give real power and current direction readings.
-Designed for use with the emonTx Shield mounted on a nanode RF.
-No RF module is required on either shield or Nanode, the power readings are posted stright to emoncms.org via Etherent on the Nanode

-* **Shield_CT1234_SerialOnly** - NO RF - Real Power - Use this example if using an AC-AC adapter with as well as CT sensors.
-AC-AC plug-in adapter to monitors AC RMS voltage and give real power.
-Prints out power readings via Arduino Serial port.
-No RF required.

 **Note:** CT must be clipped round either the Live or Neutral wire, not both!